isabelc/edd-software-specs/readme.txt

 * It lets you enable the Specs table only for downloads that need it.
 See FAQ for details.

-For more info, [see the FAQ](http://wordpress.org/plugins/easy-digital-downloads-software-specs/faq/), the [plugin's web page](http://isabelcastillo.com/downloads/easy-digital-downloads-software-specs-plugin), or [GitHub](https://github.com/isabelc/edd-software-specs).
+For more info, [see the FAQ](http://wordpress.org/plugins/easy-digital-downloads-software-specs/faq/), and the [Installation Instructions](http://wordpress.org/plugins/easy-digital-downloads-software-specs/installation/).
+Or see the [plugin's web page](http://isabelcastillo.com/downloads/easy-digital-downloads-software-specs-plugin), or [GitHub](https://github.com/isabelc/edd-software-specs).